aammd/Habitat_Filtering/MS/OrgSize.md

 * __Between-species__: Our site contains three bromeliad species with different habitat preferences.
 We took advantage of this variation to select bromeliads of different species from different habitats.
 This creates the maximum differences in habitat possible, and is similar to the variation censused by Farjalla et al (2012).
 In this experiment, "habitat variation" includes variation in the local environment (sun/shade, amount of detritus input) and variation in bromeliad species.`

 * __Within-species__: One of the bromeliad species used in the between-species experiment is a broad habitat generalist.
-We conducted a second experiment with this species, testing how local environmental conditions (i.e. shady or exposed) influences community composition, while holding bromeliad species constant.
+We conducted a second experiment with this species, testing how local environmental conditions (i.e. shady or exposed) influence community composition, while holding bromeliad species constant.

 In both experiments we expect the amount of environmental signal in different groups to be less in smaller groups (that is, macroinvertebrates > zooplankton > bacteria).
 We expect weaker results in the within-species experiment, since the bromeliad species itself is an important source of environmental variation for the organisms which live within.